 Title Options:

-Sequencing and characterization of the Pacific oyster (Crassostrea gigas) gill proteome using shotgun proteomics
+Shotgun roteomic characterization of the Pacific oyster (Crassostrea gigas) gill

-Shotgun proteomics as an effective means to describe the oyster proteome

-Beyond the genome

-Evaluating the value of shotgun proteomics in the Pacific oyster

-Evaluating feasibility of gel-free proteomics analyses in the oyster

 METHODS

 Oysters

 Pacific oysters (Crassostrea gigas, 18 months old) were collected in Shelton, Washington, United States.
 Oysters were transferred to Friday Harbor Laboratories (Friday Harbor, WA) into a flow-through system at 13°C for 6 weeks.
 Eight 4-L vessels containing 6 oysters each were kept in a water bath with seawater flowing through at 57.5 mL/min.
 Vessels were cleaned every other day with fresh water and salt water rinses.
 Oysters were fed Shellfish Diet 1800 (Reed Mariculture) throughout the experiment.
 At the end of 6 weeks, gill tissue was removed from 4 oysters and immediately flash frozen in liquid nitrogen for proteomic analysis.